< Home

 Looking for something else?

-Case Summary: John Rudderham
+Incident Report: John Rudderham

 Jan 10, 2021

 A 16-year-old John Rudderham from Hull went to the Atlantic Water Park in Scarborough on the afternoon of Sunday, 18 June 2000, where he would later have an epileptic seizure in the pool and drown (The Northern Echo, Jan 2004; The Press, June 2000).
-John had gone to the pool as part of a group of eight friends including Anthony Wilkinson who described conditions in the pool as “packed” to the degree that you couldn't swim either across or down the pool (The Northern Echo, August 2001).
+John had gone to the pool as part of a group of eight friends, including Anthony Wilkinson, who described conditions in the pool as “packed” to the degree that you couldn't swim either across or down the pool (The Northern Echo, August 2001).
 The pool permitted between 400 and 600 users at any one time, with up to 1000 users in the vicinity of the complex.

 During his swim, John was spotted jumping into the water by fellow swimmer Bethany Lorains but did not resurface.
-John had an epileptic seizure whilst underwater which went undetected by lifeguards and those in the pool.
-Bethany, and two other teenage girls, Terri Simpson and Jade Brown, sought the assistance of the nearest lifeguard as they were concerned John had not resurfaced.
+John had an epileptic seizure whilst underwater, which went undetected by lifeguards and those in the pool.
+Bethany and two other teenage girls, Terri Simpson and Jade Brown, sought the assistance of the nearest lifeguard as they were concerned John had not resurfaced.

 It was only when a fourth girl, Jenna Stevenson, who was 13 years old, dived down and raised John’s arm to the surface that it became clear that it was John at the bottom of the pool (Wainwright, 2001).
 It was at this point, five minutes after John was first spotted not re-surfacing, that the second lifeguard on the poolside realised John was in danger and initiated a rescue by jumping into the water.
-Mr Prosser assisted the second lifeguard to recover John to the poolside and the lifeguards began CPR.
+Mr Prosser assisted the second lifeguard to recover John to the poolside, and the lifeguards began CPR.
 John was transferred to Scarborough Hospital but died the following day as a result of drowning following an epileptic seizure in the water (The Northern Echo, 2001).

 Coroner’s Inquest (2001) (Unreported, 30th August, Scarborough Coroner’s Court)

 The inquest into John’s death was held on 29-30 August 2001 (The Northern Echo, 2001).
 North Yorkshire Coroner Michael Oakley presided over the inquest.
-Mr Prosser declined to give evidence at the inquest after taking legal advice but gave a statement said (BBC News, 2001):
+Mr Prosser declined to give evidence at the inquest after taking legal advice but gave a statement (BBC News, 2001):

 I was not able to see clearly because a wave machine had made the water cloudy.